PsCustomObject/PsCustomObject.github.io/_posts/2020-07-18-PowerShell-String-Concatenation.md

   - Performance Tips
 ---

-Many times when writing a PowerShell script I find myself manitpulating lot of strings, for example appending *html* code to a notification mail body, to build what the final value I want to be.
+Many times when writing a PowerShell script I find myself manipulating lot of strings, for example appending *html* code to a notification mail body, to build what the final value I want to be.

-The most common way of doing this is using *concatenation* with the most common form being somthing similar to this:
+The most common way of doing this is using *concatenation* with the most common form being something similar to this:

 ```powershell
 [string]$myString = $null